swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/introduction.md

 # Dependencies between Swiss Profiles

-While there exist no hard dependencies between Swiss Profiles (i.e. a spec from Swiss Profile X works on it's own and doesn't strictly need other specifications in Swiss Profile Y) there is still a de facto hierarchy of the Swiss Profiles: some Swiss Profiles build upon another, thus artefacts / use cases sometimes have to depend on multiple Swiss Profiles.
+While there exist no hard dependencies between Swiss Profiles (i.e. a spec from Swiss Profile X works on it's own and doesn't strictly need other specifications in Swiss Profile Y) there is still a de facto hierarchy of the Swiss Profiles: some Swiss Profiles build upon another, thus artefacts / use cases sometimes have to depend on multiple Swiss Profiles. <br>

 _Example:
 The swiss-profile-verification-proximity is aimed specifically at an artefact concerned with proximity verification, i.e. verification using direct connection via Bluetooth Low Energy.